SumayyaVN9/Evp/README.md

 | **Franchise** | License business to franchisees | McDonald's, Subway |
 | **Commission-based** | Earn percentage from transactions | Swiggy, Zomato, Uber |

+Retailer,Manufacturer,Fee-for-Service,Bundling,Pay-As-You-Go.

 ---

 ### 3. Innovation

 **Innovation** means **doing something new or improving something existing** to create value.

+Innovation is the lifeblood of entrepreneurship.
+It involves creating new ideas, products, services, or processes that add value and differentiate a business in the marketplace

 > Innovation is the deliberate creation and implementation of new ideas that add value — new products, services, processes, business models or ways of working.